RBenameur/ocyan.github.io/README.md

 ## Design Considerations

-Considering the target of this website, efforts have been made to have a children friendly design, to make it as accessible as possible
+Considering the target of this website, efforts have been made to keep the design children friendly, to make it as accessible as possible

 ## Code style